ehienabs/eftychia/readme.md

 + [Usage](#usage)

 ## About <a name = "about"></a>
 Eftychia provisions the cloud infrastructure for bootstraping a Kubernetes cluster on Azure.
-She only provisions the compute resources —VMs, Load Balancer, Disks etc. and not a functioning kubernetes cluster.
+She only provisions the compute resources —VMs, Load Balancer, Disks etc., not a functioning kubernetes cluster.
 The components, networking routes, certificate authority etc., that does scheduling and pod maintainance will need to be installed separately.